Olocau, 9-11.12.16. Part 1

 View from the house

-My wonderful hosts, family Anniss, live in the small village of Olocau on the edge of of the stunning Sierra Calderona national park.
+My wonderful hosts, family Anniss, live in the small village of Olocau on the edge of the stunning Sierra Calderona national park.

 The walk to school – stepping stones.